devGustavoR/PesquisadorWikipedia/README.md

 # 🔎Pesquisador Wikipedia

-Project created for personal use with the intention of practicing the python language
+Project created for personal use with the intention of practicing the python language and API Wikipedia

 ## 👨‍💻Autor